 Language requirements

 Thanks to the range of courses offered in English at all levels, you won't need to be fluent in Swedish to study in the country.
-If you're planning to study a course in Swedish, you'll need to prove that your skills are equivalent to secondary school level - you can do this by taking the Test in Swedish for university studies (Tisus).
+If you're planning to take a course in Swedish, you'll need to prove that your skills are equivalent to secondary school level - you can do this by taking the Test in Swedish for university studies (Tisus).

 If you're hoping to study a course in English and you're a non-native speaker, you can demonstrate your proficiency by taking either the International English Language Testing System (IELTS) or the Test of English as a Foreign Language (TOEFL).